o8t/technical-evaluation-react/README.md

 * The application to implement all of the features requested by us... erm, cough... the local government
 * Perfection
-* For you to boil the ocean -- get a working version of the application, iterate from there, and bear in mind what you _would_ have liked to improve given more time
+* For you to boil the ocean -- get a working version of the application, iterate from there, and call out what you _would_ have liked to improve or work on next given more time.
+The README is your journal...

 ## Legalese...